-In the context of workplace disputes, conciliation is best known as the process undertaken by ACAS.
+In the context of workplace disputes, conciliation is best known as the process undertaken by Acas.
 Usually this happens shortly before or after tribunal proceedings have been commenced.

-Parties to a dispute may also contact ACAS independently, to seek the help of a conciliator before tribunal proceedings are considered.
+Parties to a dispute may also contact Acas independently, to seek the help of a conciliator before tribunal proceedings are considered.

-From 6 May 2014, it is now compulsory for claimants to notify most types of potential claim to ACAS before bringing those claims in the employment tribunal.
-There is then a fixed period during which ACAS can explore preclaim conciliation.
+It is compulsory for claimants to notify most types of potential claim to Acas before bringing those claims in the employment tribunal.
+There is then a fixed period during which Acas can explore pre-claim conciliation.
 It is not compulsory for either the claimant or the respondent to participate in the conciliation process.
-However, if both parties do wish to conciliate, ACAS can assist with resolving the potential claim for up to one month, with a possible extension of a further 14 days.
+However, if both parties do wish to conciliate, Acas can assist with resolving the potential claim for up to one month, with a possible extension of a further 14 days.